Your 8-step guide to creating a lead capture form that generates quality leads at scale.

 Having a lead generation form that captures lots of data is great, but it’s pointless unless that data is clean.
 Having a database that is gradually filled with invalid email addresses, incorrectly formatted birthdays or 20 different ways of spelling ‘United States’ is a recipe for disaster.

 This is where regex validation is critical as part of your forms.
-This makes it so that data has to be valid in order for your user to be able to successfully submit.
+Regex validation makes it so that data has to be valid in order for your user to be able to successfully submit.

-Another option is to consider the use of different types of field, such as dropdown menus.
-These ensure that more complex data can be captured and processed cleanly, as well we making it easy for your user to complete:
+Another option is to consider the use of different types of fields, such as dropdown menus.
+These ensure that more complex data can be captured and processed cleanly, as well as making it easy for your user to complete:

 To help you decide, we reviewed lead capture forms that offered an incentive versus those that didn’t and the results were pretty clear:

 Without a discount: 3.8%